jwbe/beanstalk-microsite/src/content/pages/faqs.md

 KidStart is the company behind the Beanstalk app.
 Established in 2008, KidStart has been helping families to save millions of pounds for their children for 12 years.

 Shopping at any of the 2,500 retailers listed on KidStart earns money back for your children.
-With well known retailers such as John Lewis, Amazon, Sky and TUI, you can turn your family spending into an investment for your children’s future.
+With well known retailers such as John Lewis, Amazon, Sky and TUI, you can turn your family spending into an investment for your children's future.

 Learn more about KidStart at www.kidstart.co.uk